pkosiec/mongo-seeding/README.md

 ```

 Because of a typo, Bob has `email` field empty.
 Also, there is a non-number value for `age` key.
 The same problem would exist in JavaScript data definition.
-But, if you was able to use TypeScript...
+But, if you was able to use TypeScript, the situation slightly changes:

 ```javascript
 export interface Person {